 The academic success of children in later years depends heavily upon their kindergarten readiness.
-The first few years of education and preparedness are the most crucial to establishing a solid foundation from which children can adapt to school systems and learn successfully.
-During this period, children develop primary skills that form the foundations of reading, counting, and social interaction.
-At Reach Higher Shasta, we have supported the development of two resources to help improve kindergarten readiness outcomes: The Kindergarten Readiness Snapshot and the Next Stop: Kindergarten Booklet.
+The first few years of education and preparedness are the most crucial to establishing a solid foundation.
+During this period, children develop primary skills in reading, counting, and social interaction.
+From these skills, children can adapt to school systems and learn successfully.
+At Reach Higher Shasta, we have supported the development of two resources to help improve kindergarten readiness: the Kindergarten Readiness Snapshot and the Next Stop: Kindergarten Booklet.

 Kindergarten Readiness Snapshot